-Whilst the Council has recognised that some Green Belt land will have to be released in order to meet objectively assessed housing needs and whilst a very limited review of some Green Belt sites has been undertaken, a comprehensive review of Green Belt boundaries should be commenced as a matter of urgency.
-There are quite a few examples, for instance, of the Green Belt boundaries cutting across the middle of a residential curtilage or wrapping around a single site.
+It is evident therefore, that some Green Belt land will have to be released in order to meet the objectively assessed target.
+As a result, it is recommended that a detailed review of Green Belt boundaries is undertaken.
+Over the years a number of anomalies have been created by inept drawing of the Green Belt boundaries.
+There are quite a few examples, for instance, of the Green Belt boundary cutting across the middle of a residential curtilage or wrapping around a single site.
+This makes no sense at all, and should be corrected.